Did you know: AeroPoints™ don’t use RTK to process and correct positioning data. So what is RTK GPS, and why don’t AeroPoints use it?

-The base continuously observes signals from positioning satellite constellations and sends these over a radio, cellular, or satellite network link to a second receiver known as the “rover.”
+That base continuously observes signals from positioning satellite constellations and sends these over a radio, cellular, or satellite network link to a second receiver known as the “rover.”

-How are AeroPoints different?
+What makes AeroPoints different?

-No radio link is required when collecting data
+No radio link required when collecting data

 Greater simplicity in the field